eldipa/book-of-gehn/_drafts/1999-01-01-Quick-Guide.md

 {% marginfigure 'Alternative name' 'assets/eko2019-writeups/rpg-dir/second_indirection.png'
 'Image on the right of the main column,
 <bt />
 and this comment below of it.
-Captions and CSS style are optional' 'max-width: 100%;'%}
+Captions and CSS style are optional' 'max-width: 100%;' 'more optional classes here' %}

 {% marginfigure '' '<img class="fullwidth" alt="Alternative name" src="/book-of-gehn/assets/foo.png" />'